 In addition to sponsoring this educational website, Neurogene Inc. is a biotech company committed to developing life-changing medicines for patients and families affected by rare, devastating neurological diseases.

 Neurogene is partnering with researchers and clinicians to gain a greater understanding of late infantile variants of CLN5 and CLN7 Batten disease.
-The latest partnering research can be found here.
+More information about Neurogene’s research pipeline can be found here.

 Batten Disease Studies